 Day 7: Matsumoto and Takayama

-A coach trip across a spectacular mountain pass takes you to the town of Takayama, heart of the rugged Hida Region.
+You will then take a coach trip across a spectacular mountain pass to the town of Takayama, the heart of the rugged Hida Region.
 You will wander back in time through Takayama’s beautifully preserved streets of old timber merchant houses in this most atmospheric and compact of towns – best explored on foot.

 Food-wise, Takayama’s specialty is Hida beef and tonight we’ll enjoy a sumptuous meal of local marbled beef for dinner.